Amis-gp/course-BlackAffiliate-2.0-blackhat/public/lessons/lesson-4-1.md

 If your Cost per Install (CPI) is too high, you may need to optimize your ad creatives, audience targeting, or bidding strategy.
 If your Click-Through Rate (CTR) is low, your ads might not be engaging enough.

-## Ad Set Configuration

-* Give your sets clear, descriptive names (e.g., PL\_25-45\_Male) so you can analyze results later without confusion.
-* Use website as your traffic destination, and don’t forget to set up a Facebook Pixel.
-Just choose the “I don’t have a website” option during setup.
-* Audience setup should include the obvious filters (age, gender, language, location), but be sure to switch to the original audience options interface to fine-tune these manually.
-* Your creative strategy should match the user’s expectations and the compliance standards of Facebook.
-Stick with a single image or video unless you have experience using Carousel formats.
-Include a headline, body text, and an optional description.
-* Use pre-landings to improve quality and reduce bans.

 ## What to Do After You Find a Winning Combination

 If you've found a campaign setup that generates positive ROI and stable results, you’ve entered the next phase: optimization and scaling.